-3302 The History of Theatre I: Greek Theatre through Renaissance Theatre (3-0).
-A survey of the important people, works, and developments in theatre history from the ancient Greeks through the European Renaissance.

-3304 Special Topics (3-0).
-A course dealing with topics in the study of theatre, such as theatrical design, mask characterization, stage combat, acting for the camera, etc. May be repeated when topic varies.

-3305 Research (0-3).
+- 3302 The History of Theatre I: Greek Theatre through Renaissance Theatre (3-0).
+A survey of the important people, works, and developments in theatre history from the ancient Greeks through the European Renaissance. - 3303 Repertory Theatre.
+(0-5) Practice and theory in the problems of management, production, and acting in repertory theatre.
+May be repeated for credit, but not more than once for theatre majors or minors. - 3304 Special Topics (3-0).
+A course dealing with topics in the study of theatre, such as theatrical design, mask characterization, stage combat, acting for the camera, etc. May be repeated when topic varies. - 3305 Research (0-3).
 Individual research on selected subjects to meet student needs and interests in theatre.
-May be repeated when topic varies.

-3306 The History of Musical Theatre (3-0).
+May be repeated when topic varies. - 3306 The History of Musical Theatre (3-0).
 The history of the musical theatre from operetta to contemporary musicals.
-Exposure and study of major and minor works of the musical stage.
+Exposure and study of major and minor works of the musical stage. - 3307 Musical Comedy Workshop.
+(0-5) Practical training in the technique and style of performing scenes and songs from musical theatre.
+May be repeated for credit, but not more than once for theatre majors or minors. - 3308 Acting III: Acting for the camera (2-2).
+A study of acting styles specific to film and television.
+Emphasis on sense memory, scene work, audition techniques and preparation to enter the industry.

-3309 Stage Make-up (1-2).
-A practical laboratory of the principles and techniques of stage and film make-up.

-3310 Creative Dramatics and Children's Theatre (2-1).
+- 3309 Stage Make-up (1-2).
+A practical laboratory of the principles and techniques of stage and film make-up. - 3310 Creative Dramatics and Children's Theatre (2-1).
 The study of the effects and techniques of creative dramatics in the classroom and the study and understanding of children's theatre.
-Required for all theatre certification majors and all Early Childhood education majors.

-3311 Playwriting (1-2).
-The study and practice of the techniques of playwriting from scene work to the completion of a long one-act play.

-3312 Script Analysis (3-0).
+Required for all theatre certification majors and all Early Childhood education majors. - 3311 Playwriting (1-2).
+The study and practice of the techniques of playwriting from scene work to the completion of a long one-act play. - 3312 Script Analysis (3-0).
 A study of the principles of various styles and periods of dramatic literature, involving a history of criticism from Aristotle to the present.
 Representative plays will be analyzed for theme, structure, characterization and dialogue with a view to their influences on contemporary theatre.
 Emphasis is placed on written student criticism and evaluation of plays.
 Writing enhanced course.

 Prerequisite: English 1302

-3313 Scenic Design (2-1).
+- 3313 Scenic Design (2-1).
 The theory and practical application of the scenic designer's process from conception to presentation of design and an understanding of the scenic designer's responsibilities and duties as a member of the production team and as the head of the scenic design team.
-Prerequisite: Theatre 2310

-3313 Costume Design (2-1).
+Prerequisite: Theatre 2310 - 3314 Costume Design (2-1).
 The theory and practical application of the costume designer's process from conception to presentation of design and construction and an understanding of the costume designer's responsibilities and duties as a member of the production team and as the head of the costume design team.